Zanemax/artists-for-ukraine/_posts/news/2022-03-21-kukhnia-update.md

 Before the war, Denis Pankratov worked as an organiser for a crane drivers' union and shared a funky apartment with a friend.
 Now about ten people live here, most of them IDPs.
 They all participate in volunteer work.

----“Much of this spirit is a continuation of the self-organization we experienced during the Maidan revolution in 2014", says Sergei Sabakar, a teacher at the Ukrainian State Academy of Arts who fled Kyiv.
+---“Much of this spirit is a continuation of the self-organization we experienced during the Maidan revolution in 2014", says Sergei Sabakar, a lecturer at the Ukrainian National Academy of Fine Arts who fled Kyiv.

 ### Air strikes outside Lviv